Renewal Dues FAQ

 Proposal A passed in August, why can’t members pay their own dues online now?Back to Top

 Proposal A allowed the Bylaws of Toastmasters International and the Club Constitution for Clubs of Toastmasters International to be amended, to allow individual members to submit their application and pay their dues online, in anticipation of future technology developments.
 For the time being, members will continue to pay Toastmasters International dues to a club officer; however, in the future, members will have the option to pay international dues by credit card via www.toastmasters.org, when verified by a club officer.
-World Headquarters anticipates that the launch of member self-service and the ability to submit dues online will take place in the fourth quarter of 2019.

 Why is/are my new member(s) not appearing on the club roster?Back to Top